fahimahamed1/Phishing-Bot/README.md

 # Telegram Bot Admin Panel

-A Telegram bot with a powerful admin panel to manage users, toggle premium mode, handle approvals, suspensions, timers, pages, and more — all from within Telegram.
+A fully featured Telegram bot with a powerful admin panel — manage users, premium access, interface pages, approvals, suspensions, timers, and more, all from within Telegram.

 ---

-## Features
+## ✨ Features

-- **Admin Panel**
+- **Admin Panel** – Manage everything via Telegram:
-  Manage the bot via an easy-to-use panel accessible to authorized admins:
   - Toggle **Premium Mode** to restrict access to approved users only.
   - View and approve **Pending Users**.
   - Suspend or delete users.
-  - Add custom users manually.
+  - Manually add custom users.
-  - Manage users with timers for limited access.
+  - Set **Timers** for temporary user access.
-  - Broadcast messages to users.
+  - Broadcast messages to all users.
-  - Add or delete `.ejs` pages for the bot interface.
+  - Add or delete `.ejs` **pages** used in the bot interface.

 - **User Management**
-  Keep track of:
-  - Users waiting for approval.
-  - Approved users.
-  - Suspended users.
+  - View pending, approved, and suspended users.

 - **Timers**
-  Set time-based access for users and remove timers when needed.
+  - Grant or revoke temporary access automatically.

 - **Page Management**
-  Easily add or remove interface pages used by the bot.
+  - Dynamically manage interface pages like welcome or help messages.

 ---

-## Requirements
+## 📦 Requirements

 - **Node.js** (v14.x or higher)
 - **npm** (v6.x or higher)